Jheringa/my-new-project/README.md

 By using the nearest neighbour the Ai can use the same or similar recipes to the likes of the different users.

 ## How it is used

-the users can fill in a couple simple questions from different categories.
+The users can fill in a couple simple questions from different categories.

 The first question will be about allergies and diets and food dislikes.